martinhelso/listings-macaulay2/README.md

 ```

 ### Formatting
 The keywords are divided into the same four types as in the highlighting done by `emacs`.
 By default, all four types are typeset in the same style.
-You can choose an individual style for each type:
+Individual styles can be chosen for each type:
 ```LaTeX
 \lstset
 {